Employment and Labor Law Risks

 The bottom line is that every farmers market must research and understand employment laws in detail.
 These rules are detailed, and enforcement by workers, state regulators, and federal regulators is not uncommon.

 Farmers markets have very few, if any, ways to minimize liability once an employment or labor law violation occurs.
 It is best to prevent a violation in the first place.
 This section explores a few steps to promote compliance.How to Manage this Risk

 Employment Classification Risks

 Properly classifying workers as volunteers, interns or apprentices, independent contractors, and employees can be very complex.
 The sections below introduce the basics and offer a few resources with more information.
 For comprehensive information, farmers markets will want to speak with an employment law attorney licensed to practice in their state.

-Legally speaking, for-profit businesses (including for-profit farmers markets) cannot have “volunteers.”
+Legally speaking, for-profit businesses (sole proprietorships, partnerships, limited liability companies, corporations, and cooperatives) cannot have “volunteers.”
 Under the law, a volunteer is a person who gives his or her time to government or charitable purposes.
-For this reason, if a person is “volunteering” for a for-profit business, he or she does not meet the legal definition of a volunteer.
-Rather, the law will see anyone who does the work of a for-profit business as a worker.
+For this reason, if a person is “volunteering” for a for-profit business, they do not meet the legal definition of a volunteer.
+Rather, the law will see anyone who does the work of a for-profit business an employee.
 Under the law, to “employ” someone is to allow a person to do work for a business, so even those who agree not to accept money for their labor are still employees.
 Technically, the worker could be an employee or an independent contractor, depending on the circumstances (see the section on independent contractors below).

 There are legal limits on the ways nonprofits can use volunteers as well.
 Volunteers should not be an essential feature of a nonprofit’s workforce and should not be dependent on the organization for a living.
 For more details on the specific risks of using interns and volunteers at for-profit and nonprofit businesses, see Farm Commons’ guide Managing Risks of Interns and Volunteers.